History of Yemen: Ancient history

-The Himyarite annexed Sana'a from Hamdan c.
+The Himyarite annexed Sanaa from Hamdan c.
 AD 100.
-Hashdi tribesmen rebelled against them, however, and regained Sana'a in around 180.
+Hashdi tribesmen rebelled against them, however, and regained Sanaa in around 180.
 It was not until 275 that Shammar Yahri'sh conquered Hadramout and Najran and Tihama, thus unifying Yemen and consolidating Himyarite rule.
 The Himyarites rejected polytheism and adhered to a consensual form of monotheism called Rahmanism.
 In 354, Roman Emperor Constantius II sent an embassy headed by Theophilos the Indian to convert the Himyarites to Christianity.
 According to Philostorgius, the mission was resisted by local Jews.
 Several inscriptions have been found in Hebrew and Sabaean praising the ruling house in Jewish terms for helping and empowering the People of Israel.

 According to Islamic traditions, King As'ad The Perfect mounted a military expedition to support the Jews of Yathrib.
 Abu Karib As'ad, as known from the inscriptions, led a military campaign to central Arabia or Najd to support the vassal Kinda against the Lakhmids.
 However, no direct reference to Judaism or Yathrib was discovered from his lengthy reign.
 Abu Karib As'ad died in 445, having reigned for almost 50 years.
 By 515, Himyar became increasingly divided along religious lines and a bitter conflict between different factions paved the way for an Aksumite intervention.
 The last Himyarite king Mu'di Karab Ya'fir was supported by Aksum against his Jewish rivals.
 Mu'di Karab was Christian and launched a campaign against the Lakhmids in Southern Iraq, with the support of other Arab allies of The Byzantine Empire.
 The Lakhmids were a Bulwark of Persia, which was intolerant to a proselytizing religion like Christianity.